homenowramblingsrss

 We’ve made big progress on the library (aka the Delrita Reading Room) recently.

-We've pulled some truly lovely fabric out of storage for this.
+The temporary front panels of the library bench have been removed in preparation for making some new covers.
+We’ve pulled some truly lovely fabric out of storage for this.
 The rich velvet was originally used on a human-sized jack in the box prop in the show PlayThings.
-We'll make the covers from this material, which will both look fantastic and continue our reinventing bits of history in this new place.
+We’ll make the covers from this material, which will both look fantastic and continue our reinventing bits of history in this new place.

 Sunrise PottyDoor